wagner-wutzke/microservices/README.md

 # Microservices Demo

-Demo microservice application based on [Microservices Blog](https://spring.io/blog/2015/07/14/microservices-with-spring) on the spring.io website.
+This is a demo microservice project based on [Microservices Blog](https://spring.io/blog/2015/07/14/microservices-with-spring) on the spring.io website.

-This is an example of a simple microservices distributed system, which consists of a service, a client and a discovery service (Netflix Eureka), each deployed as a Docker container in one single Host.
+This example builds a simple microservice based distributed system, which consists of a service, a client and a discovery service (Netflix Eureka).
+Each of those services are deployed as a Docker container in one single Host.

 ### Components
-- discovery: registration, discovery service.
+- **discovery**: registration, discovery service.
-- service: producer service.
+- **service**: producer service.
 It provides a REST endpointm which is being called by the consumer service.
-- client: consumer service.
+- **client**: consumer service.
 It also provides a REST endpoint for testing purpose.

 Discovery endpoint:
 ```